 "I just kept fumbling around and kept exploring and ended up making music, but I still don't really feel comfortable with calling myself a musician," says Yellen.
 "I'm just a normal guy."

 The new album, however, tells a different tale -- one of a talented musician singing of the heart-wrenching pain and regret of a young man searching and a young love lost.
 The music is dark and haunting, but at times hopeful.

 Yellen opens the album with "Faithful Heights," effortlessly singing a cappella: "When the sorrow comes / And you don't know why / Come into my arms / I'll hold you through the night / And in the morning light / We'll be sure to find / A kind of love so strong / It will make us cry / Faithful heights."

 From the beginning, it is Yellen's tenor that draws you in.
 He showcases a vocal flexibility that, in its imperfections and rawness, opens him up emotionally and fearlessly.
-His voice is sincere and moving, and both melancholy and comforting.

 Even on "Ramona," the most radio-friendly, poppy song, Yellen's vocals take flight at the end of the standard melody-chorus, and he adds a high pitched tagline, stretching his vocals in a way that implies a willingness to put himself out there.

 Yellen wrote the songs and recorded the album in Nashville in less than a year, and Dead Oceans, an independent label in Texas whose roster includes the Tallest Man on Earth, signed him.

 "This definitely feels very much over our heads in the best way possible," Yellen says of his success.
 "It feels like the big leagues and I'm more of a slow pitch sort of softball guy.
 I'm trying to hit a 90-miles-per-hour fastball."